Machine Intelligence on the Edge: Interpretable Cardiac Pattern Localisation Using Reinforcement Learning: Results and Analysis

 Our previous work has demonstrated that SMF neural networks can run in real time on smartphones~\cite{zylinski2023hearables}.
 In Table~\ref{tab2}, we compare the average time required by SMF and the baseline methods to process a 1.25 s ECG segment.
 All methods were averaged over 10 runs across all test segments from the arrhythmia ECG dataset.
 All experiments were conducted on an Ubuntu 22.04 system with an Intel Core i7-13850HX CPU and an Nvidia RTX 3500 Ada GPU.
 Being faster than the widely used, real-time Pan-Tompkins method, SMF met the requirement for real-time R-peak detection.
 Although SMF was slightly slower than U-Net due to its sequential nature, it outperformed the Bi-RNN baseline, as its CNN-based architecture enables greater parallelisation than recurrent models.
+Despite running two additional MF steps, SMF was only approximately $40\%$ slower than MF.
+This is because the overall inference cost is dominated by per-segment operations (e.g., data loading and peak finding), rather than the policy forward passes and filtering steps.